 For all online classes, students are expected to login to the Blackboard module regularly (at least 3 days a week) to check the syllabus and work schedule, and complete all assignments for the week.
+The due date for assignments may not be extended for purposes of achieving attendance.
+In eight-week online courses, being counted absent for three sessions will result in a grade of "F".
 An "absence" for online courses is defined in two ways (either of which will incur an absence):

-- a. not turning in any assigned work for the week; - b. not demonstrating evidence of reading assigned chapters or viewing assigned videos, tutorials, or other media posted by the professor.
+a. not turning in any assigned work for the week;

+b. not demonstrating evidence of reading assigned chapters or viewing assigned videos, tutorials, or other media posted by the professor.
 Evidence includes posting to discussion forums, responding to other students' posts, and generally logging in to participate and engage in course materials.
 Students are responsible for providing written evidence by email (with any supporting documentation attached) to substantiate "authorized absences."